Toothed belt

-A toothed belt; timing belt; cogged belt; cog belt; or synchronous belt is a flexible belt with teeth moulded onto its inner surface.
+A toothed belt, timing belt, cogged belt, cog belt, or synchronous belt is a flexible belt with teeth moulded onto its inner surface.
 Toothed belts are usually designed to run over matching toothed pulleys or sprockets.
 Toothed belts are used in a wide array of mechanical devices where high power transmission is desired.

 Design and application

 Timing belts, toothed belts, cogged or cog belts, and synchronous belts are non-slipping mechanical drive belts.
 They are made as flexible belts with teeth moulded onto their inner surface.
 The belts run over matching toothed pulleys or sprockets.
-When correctly tensioned, these type of belts have no slippage, and are often used to transfer motion for indexing or timing purposes (hence their name).
+When correctly tensioned, these types of belts have no slippage, and are often used to transfer motion for indexing or timing purposes (hence their name).
 They are often used in lieu of chains or gears, so there is less noise and a lubrication bath is not necessary.

 Toothed belts are used widely in mechanical devices, including sewing machines, photocopiers and many others.
 A major use of toothed belts is as the timing belt used to drive the camshafts within an automobile or motorcycle engine.

 As toothed belts can deliver more power than a friction-drive belt, they are used for high-power transmissions.
 These include the primary drive of some motorcycles, notably later Harley-Davidsons; and the supercharger used for dragsters.

 Microlight aircraft driven by high-speed two-stroke engines such as the Rotax 532 use toothed belt reduction drives to allow the use of a quieter and more efficient slower-speed propeller.
 Some amateur-built airplanes powered by automotive engines use cog belt reduction drive units.

 Other names

-A gilmer belt was a brand or trade name for a mechanical belt used for transferring power between axles in a machine.
-The gilmer belt was originally sold by the L. H. Gilmer company after 1949, and represents one of the earliest toothed belt designs.
+A Gilmer belt was a brand or trade name for a mechanical belt used for transferring power between axles in a machine.
+The Gilmer belt was originally sold by the L. H. Gilmer company after 1949, and represents one of the earliest toothed belt designs.
 Gilmer belts use trapezoidal teeth to engage matching grooves on toothed pulleys in order to maintain synchronicity between moving parts.
-Belts are no longer sold under the Gilmer name, although enthusiasts are still likely to refer to toothed belts by the gilmer name.
+Belts are no longer sold under the Gilmer name, although enthusiasts are still likely to refer to toothed belts by the Gilmer name.